 The children used rumors to fabricate various stories, speculate on the hidden mysteries behind them, and devise one plan after another to lead him out.
 Over the next two summers, the three children discovered that they were often left with small gifts on the tree outside Radley's house.
 Only later did they find out that the man was actually Arthur.

 Atticus was appointed by the court to defend Tom Robinson, a black man, accused of raping a white teenage girl, Mayella Ewell.
 Although many Maycomb townspeople objected, Atticus agreed to defend Tom, and some children mocked Jem and Scooter because of Atticus, calling their father a "nigger-loving guy."
 Scooter was even provoked to fight for her father's honor, which he told him not to do.

 Scooter, Jem, and Dill surreptitiously observe the trial of Tom Robinson from the Negro audience.
-Atticus has exposed accusers Mayella and her alcoholic father, Bob, of lying.
+Atticus has exposed accusers Mayella and her alcoholic father, Bob, for lying.
 It was Mayella who took the initiative to seduce Tom, and her father beat her up for it.